 Sprouts are a labor of love in the winter, when the tiny little white shoots are not as quick to show themselves as they are in warmer times.
 But it's not an impossible task by any means, and well worth the patience because of all the healthfulness that sprouts offer.
 Besides, there is nothing sprouts do not make extra-delicious, like this easy Mung Sprouts Khichdi with Butternut Squash.
 I like sprouting just about any legume, but I usually turn to mung beans most in the cooler weather because they are the easiest to coax into germination.
 In summer, it takes just over a day for the sprouts to form, and in winter it probably takes two or three days.
 But this is not a lot of work: all you need to do is soak the beans overnight or for eight hours, place them in a colander and wash them twice a day.
 For the rest of the time, keep them covered in a cool, dark place, and you'll be rewarded with the miraculous little shoots.

 You can add sprouts to just about any dish, but this khichdi is a particular favorite in our home.
 It's not just delicious, but it is also really easy to make.
 I make it in a pressure cooker, although you can certainly do this in a saucepan.
 All you really need is a few spices and herbs, like ginger, garlic, and turmeric, and you can have the khichdi piping hot and ready to eat in under 30 minutes.

-- 1 cup dry mung beans Soak the mung beans overnight, place them in a colander, cover and let them stand for two or three days until sprouts appear.
-Be sure to rinse the sprouts twice a day every day.
+- 1 cup dried mung beans (Soak the mung beans overnight, place them in a colander, cover and let them stand for two or three days until sprouts appear.
+Be sure to rinse the sprouts twice a day every day.)

-- 1 cup basmati or other long-grain rice Soak the rice for at least 20 minutes and drain before using.
+- 1 cup basmati (Soak the rice for at least 20 minutes and drain before using.)